77 (number): In mathematics

 It is possible for a sudoku puzzle to have as many as 77 givens, yet lack a unique solution.

 It and 49 are the only 2-digit numbers whose home primes (in base 10) have not been calculated.

 In history

 During World War II in Sweden at the border with Norway, "77" was used as a shibboleth (password), because the tricky pronunciation in Swedish made it easy to instantly discern whether the speaker was native Swedish, Norwegian, or German.

+Charter 77 (Charta 77 in Czech and Slovak) was an informal civic initiative in the Czechoslovak Socialist Republic from 1976 to 1992, named after the document Charter 77 from January 1977.

 In religion

 In the Islamic tradition, "77" figures prominently.
 Muhammad is reported to have explained, "Faith has sixty-odd, or seventy-odd branches, the highest and best of which is to declare and believe that there is no god but Allah without any equals or highers and anyone worthy of worship, and the lowest of which is to remove something harmful from a road.
 Shyness, too, is a branch of faith."
 While some scholars refrain from clarifying "sixty-odd or seventy-odd", various numbers have been suggested, 77 being the most common.
 Some have gone so far as to delineate these branches.

+In Matthew 18, Jesus instructs his followers to forgive sinners either 77 or 490 times; which of the two numbers is meant is ambiguous because of the way it is written in Greek.